-The Boeing 737 Max has been cleared by the US Federal Aviation Administration (FAA) to return to the skies, nearly two years since the fleet was grounded globally following two fatal crashes.
+The Boeing 737 Max has been cleared by the the European Union Aviation Safety Agency (EASA) and the UK’s Civil Aviation Authority (CAA) to return to the skies, two years since the fleet was grounded globally following two fatal crashes.

-What about the Boeing 737 Max in the UK?
+Boeing 737 Max can fly in the UK

 Relatively few airlines operating from the UK have ordered the 737 Max.
 The biggest that has is Ryanair, followed by Tui.